Pastrami on rye: Variations

 Corned beef and pastrami on rye may be prepared using rye bread, pastrami, corned beef, cole slaw, and Russian dressing.
 Preparation involves placing both meats on a slice of rye bread and topping it with coleslaw.
 Russian dressing may be added to the top slice of bread.

 Pastrami, lettuce, and tomato (PLT) may be prepared using two slices of toasted sourdough bread, mayonnaise, pastrami, lettuce, tomato slices.
 Preparation involves placing the pastrami on a toasted slice of sourdough bread and topping it with the lettuce and tomato slices.
 Mayonnaise may be spread on the second slice of sourdough, and placed on top of the sandwich.

+Delicatessen establishments in Montreal offer a similar sandwich with rye bread and mustard, although with Montreal-style smoked meat instead of pastrami.